-Dysfunctional drinking leads to malnourishment and several vitamin deficiencies.
+Dysfunctional drinking leads to malnourishment and vitamin deficiencies.

-Individuals who are actively drinking often have a poor diet.
-Even if a drinker eats a healthy diet, nutrients are not broken down properly, are not adequately absorbed from the gastrointestinal tract into the blood, and are not used effectively by the body's cells.13
+This may be due partly to a poor diet, but also because nutrients are not broken down properly.
+They are not adequately absorbed from the gastrointestinal tract into the blood, and they are are not used effectively by the body's cells.

-Chronic heavy drinking poses an enormous health risk.
-When alcohol is consumed in excess either on one isolated occasion or over an extended period of time, the body can suffer severe and irreversible damage.
+Chronic or heavy drinking poses an enormous health risk.
+Drinking too much, whether on one occasion or over an extended period, can lead to severe and irreversible body damage.